rcrowther/apertium-dictionary-generator/README.rst

 -a : annotate the output with XML comments
--o : output filebasename (optional, default is 'output') -t : `s` for mono-dictionary source, `d` for mono-dictionary destination. `bi` for bilingual 'a' for all
+-o : output filebasename (optional, default is 'output') -l : output lemmas to a file, one per line.
+This option responds to -a and -t -t : `s` for mono-dictionary source, `d` for mono-dictionary destination. `bi` for bilingual 'a' for all

 Output filepaths are tagged with dictionary extensions, so the script can be run repeatedly on source files without adapting filepath names (change -t instead).